Introduction to wikis

 Reverting page edits

 Wikis contain a History feature that makes it easy to review past edits or even restore a page to its previous state at any time.
+This ensures that edits are tracked, and mistakes can be easily corrected, allowing your team to improve documentation without the fear of losing valuable information.

 Once you understand how to use the History feature, you’ll never have to worry about making mistakes when editing pages again.